While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 If you are new to VPNs and want a Mac VPN provider that keeps things as simple as possible, then CyberGhost VPN is a great bet.

 Their Mac app is one of the most user-friendly we have encountered, with single click options that set things up depending on what you are doing online.
+It rally is some of the best VPN software around.

 If you want to unblock Netflix, torrent some files, or just secure your connection, CyberGhost lets you tailor your settings with ease and maximise the efficiency of your connection.